AncyJenisha/CSharp/README.md

 # ASSIGNMENT-5
- For the task a solution with multiple console application is created and its dependancies and build order is manged.
+ For the task a solution with multiple console application is created and its dependancies and build order is managed.

  ## GreetingApp
         It has the main method and it is the startup project for the solution.
         The main method prints a message to greet the user.
-        It is dependent on Task5MathApp.
+        It is dependent on MathApp.
         The main method calls the Readinput method.

 ## MathApp
         It has the Methods to get input and calls the method based on the choice entered by user for the math operation to be performed.
-        It is dependent on Task5DisplayApp and ProjectE.
+        It is dependent on DisplayApp and ValidatorApp.

 ###     MathUtilis
                 It reads the two numbers from the user for performing the math operation and the choice of operation from user.
 It also has the methods for different mathematical operations.
                 The methods for math operations performs the operations and passes the result to the display method in Task5DisplayApp.
-                It validates the input recieved from user by calling methods in ProjectE.
+                It validates the input recieved from user by calling methods in ValidatorApp.

 ###     Choice
                 It has the switch case and enum for the options of mathematical operations